 What Is Dual Coding Theory

-Dual-coding theory, a theory of cognition, was hypothesized by Allan Paivio of the University of Western Ontario in 1971.
+Dual-coding theory, a theory of cognition, was hypothesised by Allan Paivio of the University of Western Ontario in 1971.
 In developing this theory, Paivio used the idea that the formation of mental images aids in learning.

 According to Pavio –